jun3372/nacos-sdk-go/README.md

-	UpdateCacheWhenEmpty bool   // update cache when get empty service instance from server Username             string // the username for nacos auth Password             string // the password for nacos auth LogDir               string // the directory for log, default is current path LogDir               string // Log storage path, to discard logs:/dev/null AppendToStdout       bool   // Log output to console LogFormat            string // Log output format, such as console, JSON, default to console
+	UpdateCacheWhenEmpty bool   // update cache when get empty service instance from server Username             string // the username for nacos auth Password             string // the password for nacos auth LogDir               string // Log storage path, to discard logs:/dev/null AppendToStdout       bool   // Log output to console LogFormat            string // Log output format, such as console, JSON, default to console